1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 My name is Frances Susan Acorn and I am eighteen.
 I am the daughter of a prestigious surgeon, Charles Laughton Acorn II, and a housewife who sits on numerous boards, Lauren Frances Worth.
 My mother's family has old money.
 I grew up very well with boarding schools and lessons of every kind.
 I was schooled in etiquette and the arts so I could marry someone of my class and bear children.
 My parents could help me with this baby.

 From the time I was a little girl and read about Florence Nightingale, I wanted to be a nurse.
 I wanted a husband someday and children but most of all, I wanted to be just like Florence.
 I did volunteer in the hospital as a Red Cross Volunteer and heard the nurses talk.
-I found out how the hospital ran and that is when I was sure of the good I could do as a Registered Nurse.
+I found out how the hospital ran.
+I knew it was my life's goal to be a Registered Nurse if I couldn't be a physician.

 After my high school graduation, I announced I wanted to pursue nursing.
 My parents were very angry as this was not the path they had planned.
 Then I brought up the possibility of medical school.
 I was an excellent student.
 I thought my Dad was going to explode.
 There were two OB/GYN MD's that were female.
 Then there was an internist and one general surgeon but they were not respected.